Explore more blogs

 10 best practices for writing an attention-getting appeal

-1. Know who you’re writing to 👀
+1. Know your audience 👀

 2. Personalize 🙋🏽♀️

-5. Emphasize specific benefits of donating 🎁
+5. Emphasize the benefits 🎁

 6. Lean into urgency ⚡